 CS will make a decision on the objection in writing usually within 60 days.

-From 1 July 2015, the Administrative Appeals Tribunal (AAT) (the Social Services and Child Support Division – previously called the Social Security Appeals Tribunal) is able to review certain objection decisions made by CS (s 89 Collection Act).
+The Administrative Appeals Tribunal (AAT) (the Social Services and Child Support Division) can review certain objection decisions made by CS (s 89 Collection Act).
 An application may be made to the AAT within 28 days of receiving the letter or notice of objection decision (or longer, by seeking an extension of time).
 Contact AAT on 1800 228 333 or visit www.aat.gov.au.
 Get legal advice to help you apply to the AAT.
 If your application is incorrect it may be dismissed.

 An application to court can be made in the following circumstances: